-This dish takes its name from the Korean word for mixing rice.
+This Korean dish takes its name from the Korean word for mixing rice.
 Which is exactly what you’re meant to do after serving it: you put your rice in a bowl, add the toppings, and mix it all together so that those flavors and textures combine in a glorious mishmash.
 There are plenty of flavors and textures going on here, too, like sweet carrot, juicy zucchini, and beef tossed with garlic, ginger, and soy.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.